AP Testing FAQs

 A: Colleges do not automatically see student AP scores.
 Students have an opportunity to send AP scores to colleges if they choose to do so but can also choose to not send scores.

 Q: How much does an AP exam cost?

-A: AP exams fees are set by College Board each year; this year the fee is $94 per exam.
+A: This year the fee is $100 per exam.
 No discounts are given for multiple exams.
 Those students that receive free or reduced lunch will receive a reduced fee for the AP exam.
-Please see Miss Sauder for more details if this applies to you.

 Q: How do I register my student for the AP exam?